A Beautiful Mountain Playground

 If you like live music, international cuisine, outdoor cafés, clubs, taprooms, coffee houses, food co-ops, eclectic architecture, history, baseball, boutiques, funky shops, art galleries, independent bookstores, theatre, dance, handicrafts, organic markets, street festivals, music festivals, film festivals, hiking, biking, climbing, rafting, kayaking, canoeing, horseback riding, snowboarding, skiing, ice skating, golf, trout fishing, camping or picnicking, then Asheville, North Carolina, and Warren Wilson College are in the exact center of the universe.

 Asheville, nestled in the Blue Ridge, an artist’s community and college town at heart, has been hailed as “one of the South’s hippest hangouts” by USA Today and crowned one of the “Top 10 Best Places to Live in the U.S.A.” by Money magazine.
 Our city combines small-town charm with an extraordinary urban sensibility…and it’s all a quick 10-minute drive from Warren Wilson College.
-Don’t have a car on campus?
-Just catch the city bus servicing campus for a movie, grocery run, or downtown rendezvous.
-Students ride free, and all buses have bike racks.

 The Great Outdoors—All Year ‘Round